 We recommend that a ‘complete’ diet is fed to your dog.
 This is to ensure that the correct balance of proteins, carbohydrates, fats, fibre, minerals and vitamins are obtained.

 Our recommended range includes Hills and Royal Canin.
 These diets are scientifically formulated to include all of the essential nutrients required to ensure optimal health.
 These companies also have a range of diets tailored to pet’s specific medical needs, aiding in recovery or control of disease.

-There are however, a variety of excellent diets on the market and what may suit one pet won’t necessarily suit another.
+A wide variety of excellent diets are available on the market, and what may suit one pet won’t necessarily suit another.
 We are happy to discuss any potential diet you may be considering and to ensure the new diet suits your pet’s needs.
 Needs may vary according to life stage, activity level and pre-existing conditions.

 All new diets should be introduced slowly (over 2 weeks).
 This is to avoid any digestive upsets as well as increase the likelihood of fussier pets eating it.

 Plenty of fresh drinking water should always be available.

 The roles of the most essential nutrients are as